-- · Approve the fees and other significant compensation to be paid to auditors. - Review the non-audit services to determine whether they are permissible under current law. - Pre-approve the provision of any permissible non-audit services by the independent auditors and the related fees of the independent auditors therefore. - Consider whether the provision of these other services is compatible with maintaining the auditors' independence.
+- Approve the fees and other significant compensation to be paid to auditors. - Review the non-audit services to determine whether they are permissible under current law. - Pre-approve the provision of all audit services any permissible non-audit services by the independent auditors and the related fees of the independent auditors therefore. - · Consider whether the provision of these other services is compatible with maintaining the auditors' independence.

-All the fees paid to PricewaterhouseCoopers were pre-approved by the Audit Committee.
+All the fees paid to KPMG LLP and PricewaterhouseCoopers LLP were pre-approved by the Audit Committee.

-(2) Subscription fees represent fees paid for an annual subscription to the PricewaterhouseCoopers LLP research tool, Comperio.
+(2) Subscription fees represent fees paid to KPMG LLP and PricewaterhouseCoopers LLP for an annual subscription to their proprietary research tool during 2007 and 2006, respectively.

-(3) Investigation review fees relate to the work performed by PricewaterhouseCoopers LLP to review and assess the adequacy and results of the internal control deficiency investigation initiated by our Audit Committee.
+(3) Investigation review fees related to the work performed by PricewaterhouseCoopers LLP to review and assess the adequacy and results of the internal control deficiency investigation initiated by our Audit Committee.
 See Item 9A. of our Quarterly Report on Form 10-Q for the period ended June 30, 2006, filed on August 3, 2006, for more information.